Hmw I : Tables and visualization

 The appendix shall be dedicated to the description of the data wrangling pipeline.
 You shall give the code.

-You shall also give the code of the graphical pipelines in the appendix.
+You shall also give the code of the table and graphical pipelines in the appendix.

 You shall avoid copy-paste coding.
 Don’t Repeat Yourself.
 The tidyverse is your friend. knitr provide the tools to organize the Quarto file so that you can write your code once and use it many times, once for data wrangling and plotting (without echoing), then for listing and explanation.